danieledep/raspberry-remote-shutdown/README.md

 Use **Raspberry Pi Imager** to install on the microSD the Raspbian OS with preinstalled **Octoprint**

+Create a new user and login by connecting with a computer in the same network to `http://octopi.local`

-Ssh into the Raspberry Pi, if you kept the default settings you just will
+After that you will be able to **ssh** into the Raspberry Pi, if you kept the default settings you just will
 ``` ssh octoprint@octopi.local ```

 Download the repo from github via https